Strategic philanthropy and volunteering

 Fundraising

-Every pound raised will support families across the UK affected by terminal illness, providing expert care, guidance and support at one of the most critical times in their lives.
+Every pound raised over the three years has supported families across the UK affected by terminal illness, providing hands-on care and vital emotional support at one of the most critical times in their lives.

 Pro bono